MLSTidbits/depot/man/depot.1.md

 # LICENSE

-This software is licensed under the GPLv3.0+ license or greater:
+This software is licensed under the GPLv3.0+ license or greater all rights reserved.
-    copyright (C) 2025 Michael Schaecher <michaelleeschaecher@mlstidbits.com>
-    copyright (C) 2025 MLS Tidbits <contact@mlstidbits.com>

-You should have received a copy of the GNU General Public License along with this program.
-If not, see <https://www.gnu.org/licenses/>.